-Every day, women who have access to family planning (FP) services are empowered to make lifesaving choices such as delaying motherhood, spacing their pregnancies and avoiding unintended pregnancies.
-Each year, women who make these choices and plan their families prevent as many as one in every three maternal deaths and more than two million infant and child deaths.1
+Every day, women and girls who have access to family planning (FP) services are empowered to make lifesaving choices such as delaying motherhood, spacing pregnancies and avoiding unintended pregnancies.
+Each year, these choices prevent as many as one in every three maternal deaths and more than 2 million infant and child deaths.1

 What Jhpiego Is Doing

 With the goal of allowing every woman and girl to choose the contraceptive method that best suits her life stage and lifestyle, Jhpiego works within LMIC health systems to:

 - We advocate and work systemically to initiate and sustain access to high-quality contraceptive and FP services for every woman and girl with unmet needs, translating the latest evidence-based materials into country-specific and client-focused policies and practices, updating performance standards, revising training packages and strengthening monitoring tools and compliance measures.